maxmx/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+templateKey: product-page
-path: /products
-title: Our Coffee
+title: Our Coffeeee
 image: /img/jumbotron.jpg
 heading: What we offer
 description: >-